ncbi/cxx-toolkit/pages/ch_cmconfig.md

 NCBI C++ Toolkit is also available as Conan package.
 There are two packages, in fact - [ncbi-cxx-toolkit-public](https://github.com/ncbi/ncbi-cxx-toolkit-conan), and [ncbi-cxx-toolkit-core](https://bitbucket.ncbi.nlm.nih.gov/projects/CXX/repos/ncbi-cxx-toolkit-core-conan).
 The latter available at NCBI only.
 There is also *ncbi-cxx-toolkit-public* package in [Conan center](https://conan.io/center/recipes/ncbi-cxx-toolkit-public).

+Documentation on the contents and on how to use these packages can be found in their respective *README.md* files.

 *Public* package relies on Conan center and uses publicly available 3rd party packages only. *Core* one adds internal packages available at NCBI only, and provides more  debugging and testing options.
 To find out, what is available, use the following Conan command

     conan search 'ncbi-cxx-toolkit*' -r all